-17. In all criminal prosecutions the accused shall enjoy the right to a speedy and public trial, by an impartial jury of the State and district wherein the crime shall have been committed, which district shall have been previously ascertained by law, and to be informed of the nature and cause of the accusation : to be confronted with the witnesses against him; to have compulsory process for obtaining witnesses in his favor, and to have the assistance of counsel for his
+17. In all criminal prosecutions the accused shall enjoy the right to a speedy and public trial, by an impartial jury of the State and district wherein the crime shall have been committed, which district shall have been previously ascertained by law, and to be informed of the nature and cause of the accusation ; to be confronted with the witnesses against him; to have compulsory process for obtaining witnesses in his favor, and to have the assistance of counsel for his defence of the Congress, accept of any present emoluments, his services a compensation, which shall neither be increased nor diminished during the period for which he shall have been elected : and he shall not receive with-12.
+Congress shall make no law respecting an in that period any other emolument from the Confederate States, or any of them.
+10. Before he enters on the execution of his office, he shall take the following oath or affirmation-

-18. In suits at common law, where the value in controversy shall exceed twenty dollars, the right of trial by jury shall be preserved; and no fact so tried by a jury shall be otherwise re-examined in any court of the Confederacy than according to the rules of the | the Senate shall be reappointed to the same office du-
+18. In suits at common law, where the value in controversy shall exceed twenty dollars, the right of trial by jury shall be preserved; and no fact so tried by a jury shall be otherwise re-examined in any court of the Confederacy than according to the rules of the common law.

-19. Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments

-20. Every law or resolution having the force of law. shall relate to but one subject, and that shall be expressed in the title.
+19. Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual pu 20.
+Every law orresolution having the force of law, shall relate to but one subject, and that shall be expressed in the title.